paloxzz/IMC-Prosperity-2/README.md

 # IMC-Prosperity-2 Trading Challenge
-Welcome to our GitHub repository for the strategies and approaches we used during the Prosperity2 trading challenge, a flagship event organized by IMC Trading.
-This 15-day trading challenge tested our skills, creativity, and teamwork, and provided an incredible learning experience.
+Welcome to our GitHub repository for the strategies and approaches we used during the Prosperity2 trading challenge, a flagship 15-day event organized by IMC Trading.

-## About Prosperity2
-Prosperity2 is a premier trading competition designed for students passionate about trading and finance.
-Over 15 days, participants are tasked with solving various trading challenges, each simulating real-world market scenarios.
-The event is a blend of strategic thinking, quantitative analysis, and quick decision-making, pushing teams to develop and implement effective trading strategies under pressure.

 ---
 ## Team 8848